HaroldMitts/wininstall/wininstall.md

 MD E:\Images\x64
 ````

-3. Copy the Wininstall2.cmd files to the Scripts folder, for example to the E:\Scripts folder
+3. Copy the wininstall.cmd files to the Scripts folder, for example to the E:\Scripts folder

 4. Copy a Windows 10 image to the Images folder, for example to the E:\Images\x64 folder